Commercial property loans Australia

 - Higher fees.
 Make sure you're aware of all upfront and ongoing fees that apply to a loan before deciding whether it's right for you.

-What affects the interest rate on a commercial property loan?
+Why is the interest rate on a commercial property loan higher?

 Each lender has its own tolerance for risk and its own lending policies.
 Combined with the fact that the type of commercial property finance needed can vary substantially from one borrower to the next, this means that many of the features of a commercial property loan can be up for negotiation.